-The building and pest inspection is a crucial part of the property buying process, especially living in a climate such as Queensland where termites can be a hidden problem.
+The building and pest inspection is a crucial part of the property buying process.
 It is an important tool for both buyers and sellers because it can result in the termination of a contract in some instances.

 When buyers visit an open home, unless they are a qualified building inspector it's unlikely they can spot the hidden issues that a building can have.
 A building and pest inspection is generally designed to reveal the hidden bones of the building, looking at structural integrity, any renovation work and its structural soundness, as well as identifying any past or present pest and termite activity.
-It is vital that a buyer investigates thoroughly prior to purchase to ensure that there are no expensive and unexpected problems with a property.
+It is vital that a buyer investigates any potential property thoroughly prior to purchase to ensure that there are no expensive and unexpected problems with a property.

 As a buyer proceeds through the steps of buying a property, it is highly recommended that any contract that is drawn up is subject to a building and pest inspection.
-Depending on the outcome of the inspection (and the specific contract terms), a building and pest report can provide the means to terminate the purchase should anything unsatisfactory be revealed.
+Depending on the outcome of the inspection (and the specific contract terms), a building and pest report can provide the means to terminate the purchase process should anything unsatisfactory be revealed.

-From the seller's side of the transaction, it is something agents often urge sellers to consider doing - have your own building and pest inspection done so that you can present potential buyers with the report.
+From the seller's side of the transaction, it is something I often urge sellers to consider doing - have your own building and pest inspection done so that you can present potential buyers with the report.

-It's a good idea for two reasons.
+It's a good idea for a couple of reasons.
 Firstly, it conveys transparency and helps potential buyers have confidence that they can trust the seller and the agent.
-At the very least it gives them an independent third party they can talk to further about the property.
+At the very least it gives them an independent third party they can talk to further about the property they are thinking of purchasing.

-And secondly, if the property is going to auction and buyers arrive on auction day without having done their due diligence, it is an opportunity to reassure them that the building is sound.
+Secondly, if the property is going to auction and buyers arrive on auction day without having done their due diligence, it is an opportunity to reassure them that the building is sound.
 Or it can present any flaws or issues that the building may have in a clear, independently verified report.
 This is important because it helps build trust.
-It shows the buyers that the sellers aren't hiding anything and are being open and transparent about all aspects of the building.
+It shows the buyers you aren't hiding anything and that you are being open and transparent about all aspects of the building.